-Robots, artificial intelligence and software-enabled automations should be of particular interest as you perform your job market research.
+Robots, artificial intelligence, and software-enabled automation should be of particular interest as you perform your job market research.

 It would be a gigantic waste of your time and resources to acquire training for a career that is expected to decline because robots can now do those jobs better than human beings can.

-We have already has already posted some great information about which jobs will probably be lost to robots soon.
+We have already had already posted some great information about which jobs will probably be lost to robots soon.
 Now let’s take a look at 5 jobs that robots can’t yet replace.